TheGuyDangerous/OuterTune/README.md

-# TuneHub
+# OuterTune

-A simple music player application for Android developed as a college project.
+A simple music player application for Android with Material 3 coloring

 ## Project Overview

-TuneHub is a music player application developed for a college project in Mobile Application Development.
+OuterTune is a music player application developed for a college project in Mobile Application Development.
 It allows users to play both online music and local audio files on their Android devices.

 ## Features